Mock modular Eisenstein series with Nebentypus: Proof of Theorem and Corollary

 \begin{proof}[Proof of Corollary~\ref{Examples}] Firstly, note that in part i) , the character $\chi_{24}$ is $\left(\frac2n\right)$ times the first character $\chi_{12}$.
 Thus, switching from the first example to the second twists the theta function in the denominator of \eqref{EisPlusDefn} by $\left(\frac2n\right)$, and a similar check can be performed on the character in the sum in \eqref{SigmaSmallDefn}.
 Thus, it is readily checkable that the extra twist by $(-1)^n$ occurs in this case.

 It remains to check that the $spt$ and $cpt$ functions arise out of these constructions.
 For both, the mock modularity properties are already known, at least implicitly in the literature.
-For instance, the mock modularity of the generating function of $spt(n)$ is described in \cite{FolsomOno}), and our Theorem~\ref{EtaQuotientList} establishes the mock modularity of our series $\Eis_{\chi_{12}}^+(\tau)$.
+For instance, the mock modularity of the generating function of $spt(n)$ is described in \cite{FolsomOno}, and our Theorem~\ref{EtaQuotientList} establishes the mock modularity of our series $\Eis_{\chi_{12}}^+(\tau)$.
 Similarly, for $cpt(n)$, the generating function can be shown elementary means to have an Appell-Lerch-type generating function

 (see the proof of Joerg Arndt in the comments on the OEIS sequence A204217).
 This is readily expressible as a theta function times a Taylor coefficient in an elliptic variable of Zwegers' $\mu$-function \cite{Zwegers}, which by the general theory there is a weight $3/2$ mock modular form.
 Normalizing by dividing by the theta function, the identity for $cpt(n)$ is thus reduced to checking that two weight $3/2$ mock modular forms in known spaces are equal.
-Thus, to prove the claims, one first needs to check that they live in the same space of mock modular forms, that is, have the same weight, level, and Nebentypus, and that their principal parts at the cusps agree.
-This check guarantees that the claimed identities are true up to the addition of a cusp form of weight $3/2$, level $576$, and character $\chi_{12}$ in the case of $spt$ and weight $3/2$, level $256$, and character $\chi_2$ in the case of $cpt$.
-This reduces the equality to a finite check, which we omit here. \end{proof}
+Thus, to prove the claims, one first needs to check that they live in the same space of mock modular forms, that is, have the same weight, level, Nebentypus, shadow, and that their principal parts at the cusps agree.

+Let us focus on the case of $spt$, it works in much the same way for $cpt$.
+It has been established in \cite{Bringmann} that